 Issue: If you deploy a MSI without bindings it can revert to an older binding

-Details: If you deploy a MSI without bindings and it does not contain bindings and you don’t apply bindings either automatically or manually as part of the deployment, it can sometimes end up with a previous state of the bindings.
+Details: If you deploy a MSI without bindings or you refresh a DLL and you don’t apply bindings afterwards either automatically or manually as part of the deployment, it can sometimes end up with a previous state of the bindings.

 Work Around: Delete all the files from the folder %APPDATA%\Microsoft\BizTalk Server\Deployment\BindingFiles\ before importing the MSI.